fullcalendar/fullcalendar-docs/_docs-v4/date-clicking-selecting/Calendar-select.md

 The `end` parameter is optional.

-A start string like `"2014-01-22"` has an ambiguous time and will result in an all-day selection.

-If the [Scheduler plugin](scheduler) is installed, the final `resource` argument can be a [Resource Object](resource-object) or a raw resource ID that you would like to select.
-If the current view supports resources but this value is not specified, the enter range across all resources is selected.
+If the [Scheduler plugin](scheduler) is installed, the `resourceId` argument can be a [Resource Object's](resource-object) ID that you would like to select.
+If the current view supports resources but this value is not specified, the given range is selected across all resources.